-POLICE: Employee stabbed in break room of Center City hotel
+Police: Employee stabbed in break room of Center City hotel

 Police said a 35-year-old man was taken to Hahnemann University Hospital where he's listed in stable condition.

-This incident comes not even a week after one employee stabbed another in a break room at Philadelphia International Airport.
+This incident comes days after one employee stabbed another in a break room at Philadelphia International Airport.

 According to police, an arrest has been made.